 If you’re a OnePlus user who wants your earbuds to match your phone, yes, the Bullets Wireless is a great choice.
 Heck, even for general Android users, the OnePlus is still a solid deal… if you can find them.
 They often sell out quickly, and at the time of publishing are sold out now.
 However, if you’re thinking about making the purchase and find them available, more power to you.

 For just $69, listeners get a great-sounding pair of earbuds that support aptX and USB-C charging.
 Yes, the carrying case could be more spacious and the broken earbud panel is inexcusable given the Bullets Wireless’ limited use, but if you can overlook those two things, you’ll be happy with the earbuds.

-Still looking?
-Read up on our list of the best true wireless earbuds
+Read up on our list of the best wireless neckband earbuds